• Start Here

 Succesion Planting

 These vegetables are perfect for succession planting.
-By staggering planting or planting again after harvesting, you can set yourself up for bountiful crops.
+By staggering planting or planting again after harvesting, you can set yourself up for bountiful crops all throughout the season.

 • Beans